Can my vape battery explode?

 Coils fall into two categories: high and low resistance.

-An atomizer head with a resistance above 1.0 ohm.
-Generally used at a lower power, they are more suited for "regular" vapour production.
+An atomizer head with a resistance above 1.0 ohm is generally used at a lower power.
+It is more suited for "regular" vapour production.

-An atomizer head with a resistance less than 1.0 ohm.
-Commonly referred to as "sub-ohm".
+An atomizer head with a resistance less than 1.0 ohm is commonly referred to as "sub-ohm."
 Generally, it requires higher powers.

-With all this in mind, the limitations of a battery are its amps.
-For example, the AW 25T 18650 battery has an amp range of 20–35A, which is stated on the battery wrap.
-Now that we know how to identify what our battery amp is, we can now find out if our build is safe for the battery using an Ohms law calculator such as SteamEngine.
+With all this in mind, the limitation of a battery is its amps.
+For example, the AW 25T 18650 battery has an amp range of 20–35A, as stated on the battery wrap.
+Now that we know how to identify what our battery amp is, we can find out if our build is safe for the battery using an Ohm's law calculator such as SteamEngine.

 If we measure our coils using a regulated device or an ohmmeter, we input the figures into the calculator.